-In early 2001, we reported that Visa/Mastercard was "cracking down" on online gaming credit card transactions by denying credit approval.
+In early 2001, we reported that Visa/Mastercard was "cracking down" on internet gaming credit card transactions by denying credit approval.
 The article can be read HERE.
 Denials of credit card transactions were taking place because the clearing houses were "coding" the merchants with an identification number that identified them as an online gambling operation.
 The code is known as "7995" that specifically identifies known internet casinos.
 Once this number is seen by the clearing house computer system, the charge will be rejected altogether.
 Recommended reading on this is a statement by Mark MacCarthy (Sr. VP - Public Policy at VISA) on July 12, 2001 to the US House of Representatives (adobe .pdf format).
 On October 13, 2006, the UNLAWFUL INTERNET GAMBLING ENFORCEMENT ACT of 2006 basically requires US credit card institutions to employ this system.
 An important note here is that between the years 2001 and 2006 the industry tripled in size despite the "7995" (this is a very resilient industry).

 On November 25, 2002, Paypal has permanently halted the online gaming transactions within its payment network.

 While online gaming revenues have been negatively affected by Paypal, Visa and Mastercard, alternative payment processing has emerged as a rapidly growing industry.
 Casino operators are keen to offer new payment options in order to survive.
 This article discusses more on the subject.

-The list below is of companies believed to offer both traditional and alternative payment processing for an online betting operation.
+The list below is of companies believed to offer both traditional and alternative payment processing for an internet betting operation.
 Note that company policies change rapidly in the online payments industry: